arkency/posts/posts/2013-09-21-throw-away-sprockets-use-unix.md

     # deep_thought.coffee
     #import "answer.coffee"

-    console.log "The answer to the Ultimate Question of Universe, Life and Everything is #{answer}"
+    console.log "The answer to the Ultimate Question is #{answer}"

 Now let's run the preprocessor and see what happens (blank lines removed).

     $ cpp -P deep_thought.coffee
     answer = 42
-    console.log "The answer to the Ultimate Question of Universe, Life and Everything is #{answer}"
+    console.log "The answer to the Ultimate Question is #{answer}"

 Looks like it's what we need.
 The only thing that's left to do is to compile the file.
 Lets use some pipes then.